 With new features such as GPU accelerated filters, 4K canvases and 64-bit support, the new version of this iPad app is sure to please artists - particularly those who already use Procreate as it's a free upgrade.

 £6.99/$9.99 | Download Photoshop Touch now

-Although there's Adobe Photoshop Express (free, bit.ly/QUaJZk), if you're looking for extra creative options when working with digital photography, then this is the app to own.
+Although there's also the option of Adobe Photoshop Express (free, bit.ly/QUaJZk), if you're looking for extra creative options when working with digital photography, then this is the app to own.
 Granted, it doesn't have all the sophisticated tools that come inside the full-blown Photoshop package, but there's plenty here to help your productivity.
 The great thing is that it comes tailor-made for a tablet interface, there's support for iCloud Photo Stream and you'll find some neat new tools inside to boot.

 We tend to amass an endless amount of images these days, so having a decent image editor at your fingertips makes sense.
 Add the fact that you can carry out fingertip editing to all kinds of shots within the easy-to-use interface, and this is an essential for any creative type.
 What's more, you'll also find Photoshop Touch has a strong emphasis on photo sharing through the usual social networking channels, which means it's both quick and easy to tweak images and let people see them in no time.